The Pocket Guide to Cancer and Spirituality

 What is Spiritual Life?

 Cancer and other serious illnesses tend to draw our attention to these questions.
 They focus our life.
 For that reason, many people with cancer say spirituality and religion—or faith—are particularly important during illness and treatment.
-Many studies show that having a spiritual or religious practice helps people with cancer cope with challenges from depression and anxiety to pain management and recovery.
-3
+Many studies show that having a spiritual or religious practice helps people with cancer cope with challenges, from depression and anxiety to pain management and recovery.3

-A deepened connection to ourselves, whether through religion, spirituality or mindfulness will help in navigating a serious medical trauma, such as cancer.
+A deepened connection to ourselves, whether through religion, spirituality or mindfulness, will help in navigating a serious medical trauma, such as cancer.
 Here are a few definitions to consider when we are talking about spirituality:

 How does spiritual care help in cancer treatment?